OSGeo/gdal/gdal/doc/source/development/rfc/rfc50_ogr_field_subtype.rst

 -  GeoJSON: can read/write OFSTBoolean
 -  GML: can read/write OFSTBoolean, OFSTInt16 and OFSTFloat32
--  CSV: can read/write OFSTBoolean (explicitely with CSVT or with autodetection), OFSTInt16 and OFSTFloat32 (explicitely with CSVT)
+-  CSV: can read/write OFSTBoolean (explicitly with CSVT or with autodetection), OFSTInt16 and OFSTFloat32 (explicitly with CSVT)
 -  PG: can read/write OFSTBoolean, OFSTInt16 and OFSTFloat32
 -  PGDump: can write OFSTBoolean, OFSTInt16 and OFSTFloat32
 -  GeoPackage: can read/write OFSTBoolean, OFSTInt16 and OFSTFloat32